Rachel Caine

-Rachel Caine was the pen name of Roxanne Longstreet Conrad (April 27, 1962 – November 1, 2020) who was an American writer of science fiction, fantasy, mystery, suspense, and horror novels.
+Roxanne Longstreet Conrad (April 27, 1962 – November 1, 2020), known by her pen name Rachel Caine, was an American writer of science fiction, fantasy, mystery, suspense, and horror novels.

 Personal life

-Conrad grew up in West Texas and graduated from Socorro High School in El Paso, Texas, in 1980.
-She earned a bachelor's degree in accounting from the Rawls College of Business at Texas Tech University in 1985, with minor in music.
-Caine wrote and published novels and short stories since 1990.
+Caine grew up in West Texas and graduated from Socorro High School in El Paso, Texas, in 1980.
+She earned a bachelor's degree in accounting from the Rawls College of Business at Texas Tech University in 1985, with a minor in music.
+Caine wrote and published novels and short stories starting in 1990.
 She was a professional musician who played with notable musicians including Henry Mancini, Peter Nero, and John Williams.

-From 1999, Conrad was employed in corporate communications as a web designer, editor, corporate communications manager, and finally as director of corporate communications for a large multinational company.
+From 1999, Caine was employed in corporate communications as a web designer, editor, corporate communications manager, and finally as director of corporate communications for a large multinational company.
 She took an eight-month hiatus for most of 2008 to meet pressing deadlines, and retired from her position to write full-time in 2010.
 She lived in north Texas with her husband, artist Cat Conrad.
-Conrad did most of her writing at home and on the road during appearances.
+Caine did most of her writing at home and on the road during appearances.

-In 2018, Conrad was diagnosed with soft tissue sarcoma.
+In 2018, Caine was diagnosed with soft tissue sarcoma.
 She died on November 1, 2020.